Your style highlight for fall

 3. sleeves, 2x

-4. lapel, 2x
+4. facing, 2x

-6. under collar, 1x in bias
+6. under collar, 1x on the fabric fold

 Note: